-The word comes from the Hebrew root-word K-D-Sh, which means ‘sanctified, dedicated and holy’.
+The word kadeisha comes from the Hebrew root-word K-D-Sh, which means ‘sanctified, dedicated and holy’.

-The word ‘kadeisha’ is a noun, meaning a holy, sanctified or dedicated person.
-Like a Satsangi, Sanyassan, Bodhisattva, Yogi, Taoist, Tantrika and many other names, a ‘Kadeisha’ is one who has committed themselves to a particular path of Consciousness.
+The word kadeisha as a noun means a holy, sanctified or dedicated person.
+Like a Satsangi, Sanyassan, Bodhisattva, Yogi, Taoist, Tantrika and many other names, a Kadeisha is one who has committed themselves to a particular path of Consciousness.
 This includes the identity with the path with which the name is connected and it includes the dedication, personal practice, discipline, service and responsibility associated with that path, to the best of the practitioners’ ability.